kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 As the number of reported data breaches and the cost of data breaches to the healthcare industry rise, it becomes imperative for a CE to select a BA that has invested in an independent audit and can provide a copy of their audit report to ensure they are following compliant policies and procedures.

 ## HIPAA Certification vs. Compliance
 Beware of claims to be “HIPAA certified.”
-There is no governing body or federally recognized HIPAA certification, for CE’s or BA’s alike.
-The correct term and usage is “HIPAA compliant,” meaning their policies, procedures, technology and staff implement security controls that are aligned with the HIPAA rules.
+There is no governing body or federally recognized HIPAA certification, for CE’s or BA’s.
+The correct term and usage is “HIPAA compliant,” meaning policies, procedures, technology, and staff implement security controls that are aligned with HIPAA rules.

-While, in some cases, certification may mean they have taken an unofficial exam and passed with knowledge of HIPAA-related material, it does not mean their facilities, staff or solutions are actually compliant with the HIPAA standards.
+While, in some cases certification may mean those claiming to have "HIPAA certification" might have taken an unofficial exam and passed with knowledge of HIPAA-related material, it does not mean their facilities, staff or solutions are actually compliant with the HIPAA standards.
 It also does not mean using their services will make your company compliant.

 ## Other Data Center Audits
-A HIPAA Attestation Letter is specific to healthcare and the protection of PHI, other CenturyLink audits can give you additional guidance and insight into ongoing compliance and level of operating standards, as well as the quality of service CenturyLink customers can expect to receive.
+A HIPAA Attestation Letter is specific to healthcare and the protection of PHI.
+Other CenturyLink audits can give you additional guidance and insight into ongoing compliance and level of operating standards, as well as the quality of service CenturyLink customers can expect to receive.

 **[SOC 1](https://www.ctl.io/compliance/soc-1-ssae-16/)** - CenturyLink provides an annual Statement on Standards for Attestation Engagements (SSAE) No. 16.
 The certification validates CenturyLink’s commitment to operational excellence and client satisfaction.
 The SSAE 16 SOC 1 Type 2 report indicates that an independent service auditor has formally evaluated and issued an opinion on the description of selected CenturyLink systems.

-**[SOC 2](https://www.ctl.io/compliance/soc-2/)** - In addition to individual data center audits, CenturyLink also publishes a Service Organization Controls 2(SOC 2), Type II report.
+**[SOC 2](https://www.ctl.io/compliance/soc-2/)** - In addition to individual data center audits, CenturyLink also publishes a Service Organization Controls 2 (SOC 2), Type II report.
 The SOC 2 report provides the auditor’s detailed evaluation of the design suitability and effectiveness of the controls.
 The design is required to meet the criteria for the security and availability principles set forth in TSP Section 100, Trust Services Principles, Criteria, and Illustrations for Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 **[SOC 3](https://www.ctl.io/compliance/soc-2/)** - The SOC 3 report is a general-use report that provides the auditor’s report on whether the system achieved the trust services criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 No descriptions of tests and results or opinions on the system descriptions are provided.
 CenturyLink Cloud maintains effective controls over its IT Managed Services, IaaS, and PaaS System to provide reasonable assurance that:
 *	*Security*: The system is protected against unauthorized access (both physical and logical).